seenickcode/fluttercrashcourse-lessons/recipe01-product-detail-pages/lesson05/README.md

 - Add a `_sectionTitle` function that just renders a title.
 That way we can keep code re-usable.
 - Add a `_titleContainer` function.
 This way we can cleanly separate layout with our individual widget (our title).
 - Note that later, this can be added to a separate file if it's used in more than one place.

-## 4. Mangaging Style

-- We can create a separate class for managing style or things get unwieldly for real projects!
-- `static`: ""static" means a member is available on the class itself instead of on instances of the class.
-That's all it means, and it isn't used for anything else."
-- `final`: "Once assigned a value, a final variable's value cannot be changed."
-It is "immutable".
-- `const`: a value defined at compile time.
-Immutable. ([Source](https://news.dartlang.org/2012/06/const-static-final-oh-my.html))

-## 4. Pat Yourself on the Back!

-We're done with this recipe!
-The screen is pretty simple but we've covered a ton of useful concepts and features of Flutter.